 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss concerns regarding the therapist-client confidentiality boundary in regards to the risk of a school shooting incident.
+In this section, we will discuss concerns regarding the therapist-client confidentiality boundary in regards to the risk of a school shooting incident.
 We will also discuss the six step Action technique for fact based risk inquiry regarding confidentiality ethics.
 These six steps are attitudes that support or facilitate violence, capacity, thresholds crossed, intent, other’s reactions, and non-compliance with risk reduction interventions.

 In Michigan in 2000, six-year-old Kayla Rolland and a little boy who was her classmate had an argument.
 The next day, the little boy, also six, brought a 32 caliber semiautomatic to school.
 Bringing the gun out of his bag, the little boy told Kayla, "I don’t like you" and shot her in the chest.
 The bullet pierced Kayla’s heart.
 The little boy who shot Kayla later reported that he had not meant to kill Kayla, merely to scare her.
 He did not seem to display any comprehension that pulling the trigger of a gun kills, nor did he show any remorse.